 - Submit a Christian Mentor recommendation letter from a pastor, youth leader, or Christian mentor (non-family members).
 After starting your online application, you will have the option of sending an online recommendation form by email to the recommender you have chosen.
 From the "My Account" page of your online application account, click on "Submit Supplemental Items" in the application checklist, then follow the instructions for sending a recommendation request.
 OR

 - Interview by video or phone call with an Admissions Counselor and share more about your Christian faith.
 Set up an interview with an admissions counselor by emailing us.

-We have removed the standardized test score requirement for first-year and transfer students applying for admision for Spring 2021, Fall 2021, and Spring 2022 entry.
-If you would like a standardized test score considered for admission, you can indicate this on your application.
-You can submit SAT, ACT, or CLT (Classical Learning Test) test scores.
+Starting with the Fall 2024 entry term, we strongly encourage test submission (SAT, ACT, CLT) to be considered for an Aequitas Fellowship and our highest academic scholarship.
+Please review additional test score requirements for admission if you are a homeschool student or an international student.
+If you would like a standardized test score considered for admission and scholarship, you can indicate this on your application.
+We accept SAT, ACT, or CLT (Classical Learning Test) test scores.
 All test scores should be sent directly from the testing company to Wheaton College or included on your high school transcript.

 - Wheaton's Code Numbers

 Wheaton "superscores" the SAT, ACT, and CLT using the highest critical reading and math scores from any sitting of the SAT test, and calculating the highest composite ACT score using subscores from any sitting of the ACT test.

 - English Proficiency Requirements: English proficiency requirements apply to all international students and to U. S. residents whose native language is not English.

 Interviews are an optional part of the application process that allow us to get to know applicants better.
 Appointments for on-campus, telephone, or video call interviews can be scheduled by calling the Visit Coordinator at 800.222.2419 x2 or by emailing us.